sourcegraph/about/content/blogposts/2024/coding-on-the-road-with-android-cody.md

   caption="Screenshot of my tablet with Termux on the left and VS Code with Cody on the right" />

-## Cody: Your AI-powered Copilot for Android Development
+## Cody: Your AI-powered assistant for Android development

 Remember that moment when Luke Skywalker first met Obi-Wan Kenobi?
 That "whoah, this coding life just got a whole lot cooler" feeling?
 Well, Cody's basically his coding equivalent – your AI sidekick who elevates your Android development game to Jedi-level.
 No more staring blankly at the screen, struggling with syntax or logic.
 Cody's got your back.